bdalvandi/LandingPage/README.md

-_This is an interview code test by RedBricks, LeadPages._
+_This is an interview code test by RedBrick, LeadPages._
 By: **Behdad Dalvandi**

 # Introduction: